 Global Virtual Team Drama

-A drama is a type of narrative writing that is meant to be performed in front of an audience.
-Dramas are most notably performed as plays in a theatre though many dramas have been recreated and adapted for film, TV, or radio.”
-Global Virtual Team Drama is to be expected as cultural values, understanding and beliefs will potentially clash even in educated circles such as our Global People Club.
+A drama is a type of narrative writing meant to be performed in front of an audience.
+Dramas are most notably performed as plays in a theatre, though many have been recreated and adapted for film, TV, or radio.”
+Global Virtual Team Drama is to be expected as cultural values, understanding, and beliefs will potentially clash even in educated circles such as our Global People Club.
 The main reason for drama is usually ego.
-However, there could also be a “drama triangle” (Karpman, 1969).
-When you identify the kind of drama that is going on you might be able to solve drama and get out of it.

-Are ready to become an inclusive leader who can set aside your ego and nurture a team?
+Are you ready to become an inclusive leader who can set aside your ego and nurture a team?

 Read these six steps to reducing Global Virtual Team Drama.